 There are no senior citizens in Svalbard, unless they are visiting family.
 Svalbard is unapologetically a working community.
 There are kindergartens and primary schools because staff bring their family with them, but you do not grow old in Svalbard.
 You do not suffer chronic diseases and live on social security either.
 If your condition is too serious or too complicated to take care of locally, they will fly you to the nearest big hospital in Tromsø, which is 958 km or 596 miles further south.

 Despite that, I find myself enjoying Longyearbyen.
-The buildings are taken good care of (they have to be, polar winter and all that), and there are small response times to just about anything, seeing as I could walk from one end to the other in a little over half an hour.
+The buildings are well taken care of (they have to be, polar winter and all that), and there are small response times to just about anything, seeing as I could walk from one end to the other in a little over half an hour.

 You see people chatting with the person in line with them at the (only) grocery shop or mail office in town, because a lot of people know each other.
 They wish each other happy birthday, ask about family, or share plans about next week’s field trip.